fiskaltrust/release-notes/portal/portal-sprint-109.md

 # fiskaltrust.Portal - Sprint 109
 _September 20, 2021_

-In the next sprints, the main focus was the scaled rollout for the french market and general user experience improvements.
+In this past Sprint, the main focus was the scaled rollout for the french market and general user experience improvements.

 ## Features